Integral field spectrograph

 Integral field spectrographs (IFS) combine spectrographic and imaging capabilities in the optical or infrared wavelength domains (0.32 μm – 24 μm) to get from a single exposure spatially resolved spectra in a bi-dimensional region.
-Developed at first for the study of astronomical objects, this technique is now also used in many other fields, such bio-medical science and Earth remote sensing, usually under the name of snapshot hyperspectral imaging.
+The name originates from the fact that the measurements result from integrating the light on multiple sub-regions of the field.
+Developed at first for the study of astronomical objects, this technique is now also used in many other fields, such as bio-medical science and Earth remote sensing.
+Integral field spectrography is part of the broader category of snapshot hyperspectral imaging techniques, itself a part of hyperspectral imaging.

 Rationale

-With the notable exception of individual stars, most astronomical objects are spatially resolved by large telescopes [Figure JWST moderately deep exposure].
-For spectroscopic studies, the optimum would then be to get a spectrum for each spatial pixel (often call a spaxel in the IFS jargon) in the instrument field of view, getting full information on each target.
+With the notable exception of individual stars, most astronomical objects are spatially resolved by large telescopes.
+For spectroscopic studies, the optimum would then be to get a spectrum for each spatial pixel in the instrument field of view, getting full information on each target.
 This is loosely called a datacube from its two spatial and one spectral dimensions.